crchaves/test/README.md

 interval, records the parameters into a SQLite database and prints events.
 The recorded session can later be replayed.

+Each command used to talk to the equipment is stored once in the database with a unique identifier.
+These entries live in the `commands` table and allow a single ID to be referenced for a request.

 Command sets for each supported hardware type live in `src/hardware`.
 The `simulated` module lists the commands used by the built-in simulated device.